 Researchers found that the longest-lived animals, like sea turtles, contain large amounts of SOD, while shorter-lived animals, such as mice, contain only small amounts.

 I feed 1/16 of a teaspoon and give it most days.

-I give my dogs coconut oil a few times a week.
+I give my dogs MCT oil a couple of times a week.
 MCT oil is extracted from coconut oil, so it has some similar properties … but it doesn’t have the lauric acid that can trigger metabolic endotoxemia … and inflamation.
-MCT oil has antibacterial, antiviral and antifungal properties, improves nutrient digestion and absorption, expels or kills parasites, prevents yeast infections and it’s a really good addition to the diet that the dogs love to eat.
-I give a couple of tablespoons to my Labradors but you might want to start slow, with about 1/8 tsp for a small dog.
+MCT oil has antibacterial, antiviral and antifungal properties.
+It improves nutrient digestion and absorption, prevents yeast infections … and it’s a really good addition to the diet that the dogs love to eat.
+I give about a tablespoon to my Labradors but you might want to start slow, with about 1/8 tsp for a small dog.

 Probiotics are beneficial bacteria that need to colonize in my dogs’ digestive tracts.
 These bacteria form the bulk of the dog’s immune system, they fight viruses, bacteria and parasites and they manufacture vitamins and they’re critical to my dogs’ health.

 I give probiotics most days and I also feed kimchi, sauerkraut and kefir for more food-based probiotics.
 This post has some great recipes.

 Larch is a prebiotic that feeds the healthy probiotics.
 But it also activates important cancer-fighting cells and has been successfully used to treat cancer, in addition to allergies, autoimmune disease and more.